mechristenson/study-guides/csci585/final-study-guide.md

   - Histogram/Bar Charts/Density Plot
   - Bubble Plots

+2. Mulitvariate Visualizations
+  - Visualizations that display multiple variables

-2. Spatial Data
+3. Spatial Data
   - Plotting spatial data on a map reveals patterns and trends in a direct way
   - Useful for planning purposes (travel, product placement, group detection)

-3. Spatio-temporal Data
+4. Spatio-temporal Data
   - Superimposing time varying data on a map reveals course, trends, etc.

-4. Interactivity
+5. Interactivity
   - Being able to interact with data provides more understanding
   - Can turn items on/off, drill down or roll up, explore the time dimension

-5. Animation
+6. Animation
   - Watching data being animated provides us with fresh perspectives

-6. Real-Time
+7. Real-Time
   - Real-time visualizations provides a level of immediacy/freshness/relevance/interest that is simply absent in non-real-time data.

-7. Networks
+8. Networks
   - Shows relationships between entities
   - Node attributes can add detail in form of labels
   - Edge attributes can quantify data

-8. Tools for Generating Data Visualizations
+9. Tools for Generating Data Visualizations
   - Data Science Software
     - Weka
     - KNIME